MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/iot-ent-customize-the-reference-device-in-audit-mode.md

 You can install an LCU using DISM, which can be helpful if you're scripting the installation of the update.
 You can also use this method to add the update to an offline mounted image.
 For more information, see [Add updates to a Windows image](/windows-hardware/manufacture/desktop/servicing-the-image-with-windows-updates-sxs).

-1. Use DISM to install the LCU on the IoT device.
-From an Administrative Command Prompt:
+1. Use DISM to install the LCU on the IoT device, from an Administrative Command Prompt:

     ```cmd
     Dism /online /add-package /packagepath:C:\Packages\<package.msu>